How Shampoo Works: Surfactants and Conditioning Agents

 How Does Shampoo Work?

 The hair follicles pick up dirt from the environment.
-There is also sweat and sebum that build up on your scalp and hair.
-In order to keep your hair and scalp looking and feeling great you have to wash it.
+Sweat and sebum also build up on your scalp and hair.
+In order to keep your hair and scalp looking and feeling great, you have to wash it.
 That is where shampoo comes in.
-It is specially formulated with oils and other chemicals that work especially well with hair.
-Between the surfactants and the conditioning agents your hair is left clean and soft without stripping away too much of the natural sebum oil from the follicles.
+It is formulated with oils and other chemicals that work especially well with hair.
+Between the surfactants and the conditioning agents, your hair is left clean and soft without stripping away too much of you hair’s natural sebum oils.
 It is a fine dance.